calcuttarain/Genetic-Algorithm/README.md

 # Genetic Algorithm for Function Optimization

 This repository contains Python code implementing a genetic algorithm for function optimization.
-The algorithm is designed to find the maximum value of a quadratic function within a given domain.
+The algorithm is an academic example of the genetic algorithms usage designed to find the maximum value of a quadratic function within a given domain.

 ## Features